How to Fix My iPhone Echo Problem

 - Fully compatible with Windows 10 or Mac 10.13, iOS 13.

-Step 3: In order to fix the iOS system problems, you need to download the firmware for your device.
-So here you need to select a firmware version for your device model, and click "Start" to get the firmware for your iPhone.
+Step 3: To fix the iOS system problems, you need to download the firmware for your device.
+So here you need to select a firmware version for your device model and click "Start" to get the firmware for your iPhone.

-Step 4: When the downloading is completed. dr.fone automatically goes to to repair your system and fix the echo problem.
+Step 4: When the downloading is completed.
+Dr.Fone automatically goes to repair your system and fix the echo problem.

 After a few minutes, your device is fixed and you can check the echo problem.
 It will back to normal.

 - iPhone Keyboard Problems

 - iPhone Touch ID Not Working